-Under the Administrator Settings heading, type the New Password and Confirm Password to be certain you have typed it correctly.
+Click the Admin button in the Tools directory to view the the Administrator Settings menu.
+Select the password level being changed; click the Modify admin password option to change Admistrator level password or Modify user password option to change the user level password.
+If you are changing the Administrator's password, type the New Password and Confirm Password to be certain you have typed it correctly in the Modify admin password.
+If you are changing the User's password, type the New Password and Confirm Password to be certain you have typed it correctly in the Modify user password.
 Click the Apply button to activate the new password.
 The System User Name remains "admin", this cannot be changed using the web manager interface.
-Be sure to save the new setting.